Readers-Blog/readsandquotes/_posts/2020-03-25-Forgiveness-of-the-world.md

 title: You can forgive the outer world only if and when you have first forgiven your own inner world
 featured: true
 author: Richard Rohr
-tags: ["true-self", "immortal-diamond", identity, "False Self", sin, morality, mistakes, lies, consciousness, unconsciousness, spirituality, change]
+tags: ["true-self", "immortal-diamond", identity, "False Self", faith, reality, certainties, contradictions, search, forgiveness, consciousness, unconsciousness, spirituality, change]
 image: \images\posts\droplet-world.png
 ---